The problem

 - JavaScript errors primarily happen at runtime (I often encounter SyntaxErrors at runtime, when dynamic programming like

-tags to the DOM are involved) - Meta programming is hard to trace errors through in edge cases, which Rust solves quite practically with its implementations of macros.
+evalor appendingscripttags to the DOM are involved) - Meta programming is hard to trace errors through in edge cases, which Rust solves quite practically with its implementations of macros.

-'Well, how can you use firebase
+'Well, how can you use firebase in a stable and debuggable manner?'

 My answer is: Rust